aka411/tlsf-memory-allocator/README.md

 ## Key Features

 * **Fast Allocation:** The two-level segregated list structure allows for quick searching of free blocks.
+* **Hierarchical Free Lists:** Uses a two-level bitmap and a 2D array of pointers to quickly locate free blocks based on their size.
 * **Minimal Fragmentation:** Adjacent free blocks are automatically coalesced (merged) to reduce external fragmentation.
-* **Overhead:** The overhead for each block is minimal, consisting only of the header and footer metadata.

-## Key Features

-* **Hierarchical Free Lists:** Uses a two-level bitmap and a 2D array of pointers to quickly locate free blocks based on their size.

-* **Block Coalescing:** Coalesces adjacent free memory blocks by merging them into a single, larger block.
-This is a critical feature that helps prevent external fragmentation over time.

 * **Custom Memory Management:** Handles memory blocks with custom headers and footers to manage block metadata, including size and status.